puppeteer/juggler/README.md

 > **QUICK:** on Linux and OSX, just use `//.ci/scripts/build_and_upload.sh`

-Firefox builds with Juggler support are uploaded to gs://juggler-builds/ bucket.
+Firefox builds with Juggler support are uploaded to the gs://juggler-builds/ bucket.

 Project maintainers can upload builds.
 To upload a build, do the following:

 1. Install [gcloud](https://cloud.google.com/sdk/install) if you haven't yet.
-2. Authenticate in the cloud and select project
+2. Authenticate in the cloud and select the project

 ```bash
 gcloud auth login
 gcloud config set project juggler-builds
 ```

-3. Make sure **firefox is compiled**; after that, package a build for a redistribution:
+3. Make sure **firefox is compiled**.
+After that, package a build for redistribution:

 ```bash
 ./mach package
 ```

-4. Archive the build and copy to the gbucket
+4. Archive the build and copy it to the gbucket

-We want to ship `*.zip` archives so that it's easy to decompress them on the node-side.
+We want to ship `*.zip` archives so that it will be easy to decompress them on the node-side.

 - Linux: `.ci/scripts/upload_linux.sh`
 - Mac: `.ci/scripts/upload_mac.sh`